 Ethical Decision Making

-As a cohort, students connect with an organization from the private, nonprofit/non-governmental or government sector with an innovative business design and development challenge.
+As a cohort, students connect with an organization from the private, nonprofit/non-governmental, or government sector with innovative business design and development challenges.